tycitensor/sn45-code/docs/validators/quickstart.md

-    --neuron.model_url # OPTIONAL, if you are hosting the model somewhere else other then port 8028 --neuron.vllm_api_key # OPTIONAL, only use if your vllm instance has an api key requirement --wandb.on True # default is true but you can disable
+    --neuron.model_url # OPTIONAL, if you are hosting the model somewhere else other then port 8028 --neuron.vllm_api_key # OPTIONAL, only use if your vllm instance has an api key requirement --wandb.on True # default is true but you can disable --neuron.finetune_gpu_id 0 # Defaults to 0, if using two gpu's set to 1
 ```